helgridly/canonize/canon/locked-storage-room.md

 You start packing the afternoon before.
 There is no suitcase in the closet, but you find a door.
 Maybe it's in here?
 But it's locked.

 "FUCK! fuck fuck fuck fuck fuck."
-You smile at the image of Hattie, your long-departed governess, were she to hear your language.
+You smile at the thought of Hattie, your long-departed governess, were she to hear your language.

 "Sorry Hattie", you mutter to yourself as you shoulder barge the door open.